 That’s true only when it comes to their feeding habits.
-A typical bed bugs would prefer not to spend more than 10 minutes on its victim.
+A typical bed bug would prefer not to spend more than 10 minutes on its victim.
 Another typical feature is that this insect would live as near as possible to the victim.
 That’s why bed bugs usually live under the mattress – it’s simply very close to the sleeping person.

 Bed Bug Fact #5 – An Adult Female Bed bug Lays About 200-500 Eggs.

 A female bed bug is able to lay 1-5 eggs a day which is about 200-500 during its whole lifetime.
-Their lifespan is very important factor that makes this possible.
+Their lifespan is a very important factor that makes this possible.
 A single bug lives about 300 days at the most favourable conditions.